Idshamstra/rock_paper_scissors/README.md

 - How to add a score tracker
 - How to ask for user input using the: prompt
 - Worked on string concatenation
+- Working with branches and how to merge and delete them!